rncrtr/cntx-ngjs/README.md

 ## Details

-This app is built on Angular 1.6, Bootstrap 4, Font Awesome 5, jQuery 3, and Firebase.
+This app is built on Angular 1.6, Bootstrap 4, Font Awesome 5, jQuery 3 and MongoDB 4.2.
 This is intentional.
-There are many newer technologies that I could have used, and am well versed in many of them, but the point of this project was something that worked, was easy to build and a technology I knew well and didn't have to learn.
+There are many newer technologies that I could have used, and am well versed in many of them, but the point of this project was something that worked and that I didn't have to learn.
 These dependencies meet that spec.